 Bernie Marren has a long and notable career in semiconductors.
 He began at Fairchild Semiconductor and later served as CEO of distributor Western Micro Technology and MOS pioneer American Microtechnology.
 He was a founder of the Semiconductor Industry Association (SIA) and served as it's first president.
 At the time of this interview he was president of OPTI, a chip set and technology licensing firm.
 In the interview Bernie discusses the role of distribution in semiconductor sales and the increasing importance of intellectual property protection.
 A transcript is available here.

 Pier Angelo Martinotti has served on UPEK's board of directors since March 2004 and has also served on the boards of other technology companies, including Accent, Media Lario, and Sensitive Object.
 He is currently a consultant to Sofinnova Partners in France.
 From 2002 through 2005, Mr. Martinotti was an advisor to STMicroelectronics.
 Between 1986 and 2002, Mr. Martinotti served in various roles within STMicroelectronics.
 Most recently, from 1994 to 2002, he served as corporate vice president and general manager of the New Ventures Group of STMicroelectronics.
 Mr. Martinotti earned a Master of Science degree in electronic engineering from the Politecnico of Turin, Italy.
 He has also completed financial courses at INSEAD in Fontainebleau, France and at IMEDE in Lausanne, Switzerland.
-A transcript will be posted soon.
+A transcript is available here.

 Stan was a member of the Intel 4004 design team, considered to be the first commercially available microprocessor.
 Ted Hoff designed the architecture, Federico Faggin the logical and physical design, while Stan wrote application programs and defined some instructions.
 After the 4004, Stan contributed to the 8080 and 8086 microprocessors, the predecessors of today's Pentium products.
 After leaving Intel, he became a computer-aided design specialist at Silicon Compilers Synopsys and others.
 A transcript is available here.